Foreword

 In BASIC, an END

-instruction typed in the editor (immediate execution mode) closes all IOCB channels.
+instruction typed in the editor (immediate execution mode) closes all IOCB communication channels.

 Note #4: